ShadowHDone/feud-app/README.md

 # feud-app
 This module of Feud project is used for signal flow control from leader to other players, which may be browser tabs, TV-monitors, mobile devices etc.
 Leader and players related by connectivity 'one-to-many'.
-Details are below described.
+Details are described below.

 ## Specifications for Feud Websocket API: